top of page

 Final thoughts

-Tuning into the body to get to the core of our desires makes a huge difference.
 We can’t control most things, but we can try to be honest with ourselves.
 While processing the miscarriage, I was filled with conflicting emotions of guilt, shame, and relief.
 I will be so happy to be a mom AND I am also quite happy to not be pregnant.
 So even when my hormones are a mess and prompt me to cry at another woman’s baby announcement, I just sit with the emotions until they pass.
 And when they pass, I remind myself of the honest truth: I wouldn’t choose that path for myself right now.

 I know where I want to go and am making intentional steps in that direction.
 I trust myself (and life) to get me there.
 By waiting for the right time with a peaceful heart and a present perspective, stepping into an opportunity becomes an easy and effortless yes- at least, that’s been true for me so far.